 Are Annual Medical Check-Ups Necessary?

-We will finish answering the questions Peggy asked in next week’s Health Tip — we’ll talk about mammograms, eye and teeth exams and more!
+EDITOR'S NOTE: We will finish answering the questions Peggy asked in separate post — we'll talk about mammograms, eye and teeth exams and more!